 In this Agreement, the following words and terms shall have the meanings (such meanings to be equally applicable to both the singular and plural forms) ascribed to them in this Section 35.2.
 Any undefined, capitalized terms used in this Agreement shall have the meaning given under industry custom and, where applicable, in accordance with Good Utility Practices or the meaning given to those terms in the tariffs of PJM and NYISO on file at FERC.

-Schedule C to this Agreement contains the Operating Protocol for the Implementation of Con Ed – PJM Transmission Service Agreements.
-Schedule C was accepted by FERC as a multi-party settlement to a long-running dispute.
-To the extent Schedule C contains definitions that differ from those set forth below (see, e.g., Appendix 8 to Schedule C), the definitions contained in Schedule C shall supersede the definitions set forth below, for purposes of interpreting Schedule C (including all of the appendices thereto), but shall not be used to interpret any other part of this Agreement.

 35.2.1 Abbreviations, Acronyms and Definitions

+“3500 PAR” shall mean the 3500 phase angle regulator at the Ramapo station connected to the 5018 Hopatcong-Ramapo 500 kV line.

+“4500 PAR” shall mean the 4500 phase angle regulator at the Ramapo station connected to the 5018 Hopatcong-Ramapo 500 kV line.

+“A PAR” shall mean the phase angle regulator located a the Goethals station connected to the A2253 Linden-Goethals 230 kV line.

+“ABC Interface” shall mean the transfer path comprised of the A2253 Linden-Goethals, B3402 Hudson-Farragut and C3403 Marion-Farragut tie lines between PJM and NYISO.

+“ABC PARs” shall mean the A PAR, B PAR and C PAR that control flow on the ABC Interface.

 “AC” shall mean alternating current.

 “Affected Party” shall mean the electric system of the Party other than the Party to which a request for interconnection or long-term firm delivery service is made and that may be affected by the proposed service.